DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 | 21 | Observe how DQL enables the user to return a collection of work items meeting the search criteria.
 In this case, Velocity has displayes ALL work items currently owned by Bob. |  |
 | **HINT:** | DQL provides the user with code assist to help build more complex queries to return the desired data. |   |

+TO DO: Update status of a EWM Work Item.

 Congratulations on successfully completing this section of the demonstration.

 ### 1.2 Working with DevOps Velocity's KPIs and Metrics